Accessibility Statement

 magic mushrooms

 Can cats eat mushrooms … of the magic variety?
 No, not even those!
-According to the ASPCA, your cat may experience unsteadiness on the feet, agitation, mild to severe depression, sensitivity to sound and touch, tremors, vomiting, and/or diarrhea if he ingests magic mushrooms (Psilocybe cubensis).
-So hide your stash!
+According to the ASPCA, your cat may experience unsteadiness on the feet, agitation, mild to severe depression, sensitivity to sound and touch, tremors, vomiting, and/or diarrhea if they ingest magic mushrooms (Psilocybe cubensis)

-What to do if your cat eats a mushroom
+What to do if your cat eats a wild mushroom

 If you notice your cat eating a wild mushroom, assume the worst: Contact your veterinarian or animal hospital and bag up a sample of the mushroom for identification.
 Depending on the situation, the vet may decide to induce vomiting, administer activated charcoal, and provide IV fluids and other medications as needed.